 Threats to woodland caribou

-The species is adapted to an ecosystem in which forest fires are the main type of disturbance.
-However, human disturbances such as forest harvesting and road networks fragment woodland caribou habitat, creating open areas and extensive young forests that attract species such as moose and deer, which in turn attract increased numbers of predators.
+Woodland caribou have adapted to an ecosystem in which forest fires are the main type of disturbance.
+However, human disturbances such as forest harvesting, oil and gas exploration and extraction, and road networks fragment their habitat, creating open areas and extensive young forests that attract species such as moose and deer.
+This in turn attracts increased numbers of predators, such as wolves.

 - Date Modified: